nwthomas/gitops/docs/SETUP.md

 ```

 This secret is encrypted by your sealed secret controller on your cluster and can be safely committed.
 No one except your controller can decrypt it.
 You can also apply this to your cluster and also commit the file (even publicly like in this repo).

+If you want to just manually apply a secret in your cluster, you can do that like this:

 ```bash
 kubectl create -f mysealedsecret.yaml